mdlacasse/Owl/README.md

 flat or follow a *smile* curve which is also adjustable through two simple parameters.

 Available rates are from 1928 to last year and can be used to test historical performance.
-Fixed rates can also be provided, as well as histochastic rates, which are generated using the statistical characteristics (means and covariance matrix) of a selected historical year range.
-Pure stochastic rates can also be generated if the user provides means, volatility, and optionally covariance of the return rates.
+Fixed rates can also be provided, as well as *histochastic* rates, which are generated using the statistical characteristics (means and covariance matrix) of a selected historical year range.
+Pure *stochastic* rates can also be generated if the user provides means, volatility (expressed as standard deviation), and optionally the correlations between the different assets return rates provided as a matrix, or a list of the off-diagonal elements (see the notebook tutorial for details).
 Extending the capabilities to Monte Carlo simulations should therefore be straightforward.
 Average rates over a data period can also be chosen.